tildearrow/goodtimes/programs/soundtracker/README.md

 this is my first program (excluding the tutorials).

-note: after you compile this program, put unifont.ttf (you can find it by searching "GNU Unifont") and logo.ttf in the build directory.
+note: after you compile this program, put unifont.ttf (you can find it by searching "GNU Unifont") and logo.png in the build directory.

 text below is from a info.txt file i had.